-CENTRAL MICHIGAN UNIVERSITY Department of Mathematics Course Requirement Waiver Form
+CENTRAL MICHIGAN UNIVERSITY

+Department of Mathematics

+Course Requirement Waiver Form

-NAME \\\\\\ Student # \\\\\
+NAME Student #

-Any course requirement to be waived must be discussed with and approved by the graduate student's academic advisor prior to being submitted to the Graduate Coordinator.
-If the course content is not in the area of expertise of the student's academic advisor, the advisor should consult with a faculty of the area of expertise to ensure the two courses are comparable.
+academic advisor prior to being submitted to the Gra cussed with and approved by the graduate student's aduate Coordinator.
+If the course content is not in the he advisor should consult with a faculty of the area of

-STATE WHICH CMU COURSE YOU WOULD LIKE TO HAVE WAIVED:
+STATE WHICH CMU COURSE YOU WOULD LI KE TO HAVE WAIVED:

-STATE THE EQUIVALENT COURSE YOU HAVE TAKEN AND AT WHAT UNIVERSITY YOU TOOK THIS COURSE:
+STATE THE EQUIVALENT COURSE YOU HAY TOOK THIS COURSE: VE TAKEN AND AT WHAT UNIVERSITY YOU

 Attach the course description and the syllabus of the course you took.

-Student's Signature
+Student's Signature Date

 Advisor's Comments:

-Advisor's Signature
+Advisor's Signature Date

 Graduate Committee's Comments:

-Graduate Coordinator's Signature
+Graduate Coordinator's Signature Date